-But according to Bellavia, he likely wouldn't have made it out alive had it not been for his knife.
+Army Staff Sgt.
+David Bellavia says he likely wouldn't have made it out of the Second Battle of Fallujah alive had it not been for his knife

 The battle itself was an assault on his senses: The stench from the water, the darkness inside the home, and the sounds of footsteps that seemed to envelope him.

 As a Medal of Honor recipient, former Army Staff Sgt.
-David Bellavia will also be eligible for retroactive monthly pension payments stretching back to 2004.
+David Bellavia will also be eligible for retroactive monthly pension payments stretching back to 2004

 A former Army staff sergeant who took on enemy fighters at close range, first with an M249 light machine gun and then with a knife, will be the first living veteran of Operation Iraqi Freedom to receive the Medal of Honor